 No restrictions were placed on the potentially self-enhanced variables included in the meta-analysis (see Table 1 for a list of potentially self-enhanced construct domains investigated in the current work).
 The first criterion for inclusion concerned the type of self-enhancement index.
 We were specifically interested in self-insight measures of self-enhancement; thus we only included those primary studies that compared narcissists’ self-reports with observer-reports (e.g., friend, family member, co-worker, supervisor, etc.) or objective ratings (e.g., high school GPA, SAT scores).
 Second, we excluded samples that used measures of vulnerable narcissism because evidence suggests that vulnerable narcissism is a different construct, and has different correlates, than the more commonly researched type of narcissism (entitled grandiose narcissism) that is the focus of the current paper (e.g., Pincus et al., 2009).
 Notably, many measures developed in the clinical literature have been shown to measure grandiose narcissism, thus we used the categorization of grandiose versus vulnerable inventories provided in Grijalva et al. (2015b) to determine whether to include specific measures in the current meta-analysis.
-In the end, we included samples that used the following narcissism measures: the Narcissistic Personality Inventory (NPI; Emmons, 1984; Raskin & Terry, 1988), the shortened NPI-16 (Ames, Rose, & Anderson, 2006), the California Personality Inventory (CPI; Gough & Bradley, 1992, 2002; Wink & Gough, 1990), the Bold scale of the Hogan Development Survey (HDS-Bold; Hogan & Hogan, 2009), a narcissism measure derived from the California Adult Q-set (CAQ; Block, 1961/1978), an observational narcissism measure developed from the DSM-III-R definition of Narcissistic Personality Disorder (e.g., John & Robins, 1994), a 10-item adjective-based measure of narcissism (Harms, Roberts, Wood, & Brummel, 2006), the 10-item Childhood Narcissism Scale (Thomaes, Stegge, Bushmann, Olthof, & Denissen, 2008), and a short dark-triad measure (Paulhus & Jones, 2011).
+In the end, we included samples that used the following narcissism measures: the Narcissistic Personality Inventory (NPI; Emmons, 1984; Raskin & Terry, 1988), the shortened NPI-16 (Ames, Rose, & Anderson, 2006), the California Personality Inventory (CPI; Gough & Bradley, 1992, 2002; Wink & Gough, 1990), the Bold scale of the Hogan Development Survey (HDS-Bold; Hogan & Hogan, 2009), a narcissism measure derived from the California Adult Q-set (CAQ; Block, 1961/1978), an observational narcissism measure developed from the DSM-III-R definition of Narcissistic Personality Disorder (e.g., John & Robins, 1994), a 10-item adjective-based measure of narcissism (Harms, Roberts, Wood, & Brummel, 2006), the 10-item Childhood Narcissism Scale (Thomaes, Stegge, Bushman, Olthof, & Denissen, 2008), and a short dark-triad measure (Paulhus & Jones, 2011).
 We excluded a sample that measured entitlement using five items from the exploitative/entitlement facet of the NPI because the Cronbach’s alpha reliability for this measure was .065 (i.e., Cohen, Panter, Turan, Morse, & Kim, 2014).

 Coding of Primary Studies